(useful whether you teach online or on-campus)

 Instructional Media Development

-Digital media development support is available via the Digital Media Specialist within
+Digital media development support is available via the Digital Media Specialists within

 the Instructional Design Unit.
 Services provided include a recording booth as well as media development and hosting